Staten Island to Sayreville NJ

 That's where deals get expensive, or fall apart.

 • The contracts work differently.
-New York is an attorney state: your Staten Island sale isn't binding until contracts are drafted, signed, and delivered.
-New Jersey gives you a standard attorney-review window—usually three business days after signing—where either side can still walk.
-If you treat the New Jersey purchase like a New York deal, you misjudge when you're actually committed—on both ends.
+New York is an attorney state: your Staten Island sale isn't binding until contracts are drafted, signed, and delivered, and that takes time you have to plan around.
+New Jersey gives you a standard attorney-review window, usually three business days, where either side can still walk.
+Treat one like the other and you'll misjudge exactly when you're committed, on both ends.

 • The timing is a tightrope.
-Sell first and you may be renting back or scrambling.
-Buy first and you're carrying two homes.
-Lining up a New York closing and a New Jersey closing—deposits, rate locks, possession dates—is the difference between a smooth move and a month of chaos.
+Sell the Island house first and you may be renting back or scrambling.
+Buy in Sayreville first and you're carrying two homes on one income.
+Coordinating a NY closing and a NJ closing, deposits, rate locks, possession dates, is the difference between one smooth move and a month of chaos.

 This is exactly the gap I built Real Connect Group to close.
-I'm licensed in both New York and New Jersey, I work the Staten Island and New Jersey sides every week, and I quarterback both transactions as one move—so the Island sale funds the Sayreville purchase, the timelines line up, and you're never exposed in the seam between two states.
+I'm licensed in both New York and New Jersey, I work the Staten Island and Middlesex County sides every week, and I quarterback both transactions as one move, so the sale funds the purchase, the timelines line up, and you're never exposed in the seam between two states.

 You don't need two agents who don't talk to each other.
 You need one person who speaks both markets.